jatzmail/JATZ-Mail-1/README.md

 ## What it does
 This is an email sending code where you can send emails from any email of your choice.
 There are a few fun games included
+To Open "Dev" section look through the code for the password.
+There are few more helpful things you can do there.

 ## Requirements
 - It can use any type of email address